-Resolve-DnsName dmarc.example.com txt
+Resolve-DnsName \dmarc.example.com txt

-If DMARC is configured, a response resembling v=DMARC1; p=reject; pct=100;
+If DMARC is configured, a response resembling v=DMARC1; p=reject; pct=100; rua=mailto:reports@dmarc.cyber.dhs.gov, mailto:reports@example.com;

-rua=mailto:reports@dmarc.cyber.dhs.gov, mailto:reports@example.com;

 ruf=mailto:reports@example.com will be returned, though by necessity, the contents of the record will vary by agency.
-In this example, the policy indicates all emails failing the SPF/DKIM checks are to be rejected and aggregate reports sent to reports@example.com.
+In this example, the policy indicates all emails failing the SPF/DKIM checks are to be rejected and aggregate reports sent to reports@dmarc.cyber.dhs.gov and reports@example.com.
 Failure reports will be sent to reports@example.com.

-See MS.EXO.1.1v1 instructions for an overview of how to publish and check a DMARC record.
+See MS.EX0.1.1v1 instructions for an overview of how to publish and check a DMARC record.
 Ensure the record published includes p=reject.

-See MS.EXO.1.1v1 instructions for an overview of how to publish and check a DMARC record.
-Ensure the record published includes record-published includes record-published record-p
+See MS.EX0.1.1v1 instructions for an overview of how to publish and check a DMARC record.
+Ensure the record published includes reports@dmarc.cyber.dhs.gov as one of the emails for the RUA field.

-See MS.EXO.1.1v1 instructions for an overview of how to publish and check a DMARC record.
+See MS.EX0.1.1v1 instructions for an overview of how to publish and check a DMARC record.
 Ensure the record published includes: